 Since 2014, food halls have taken root inside and outside the perimeter, including in suburban Atlanta cities like Marietta, where Marietta Square Market now resides.
 Even the home of Braves baseball, Battery Atlanta, includes a small food hall called Ph’east centered on Asian fare from local restaurateurs.
 More food halls are planned for Atlanta’s suburbs, its exurbs, and neighborhoods around the city.

-Eater is tracking the food halls open around Atlanta, plans for new food halls opening over the next two years, and one big expansion taking place at the city’s largest and most well-known food hall.
+Eater is tracking the food halls now open around Atlanta and the plans for new food halls headed to the city, and beyond.
 Check back for updates.

 OPEN